anilabraham-IT/IntuneEDU/IntuneEDU/assign-apps.md

 * [Web apps](add-web-apps-edu.md)

 ## Assign apps with Express Configuration
-Launch [Express Configuration](Express-configuration-intune-edu.md) to assign multiple apps to a single group.
+Go to [express configuration](Express-configuration-intune-edu.md) to assign multiple apps to a single group.

-1. From the [Intune for Education dashboard](https://intuneeducation.portal.azure.com), click **Express Configuration**.
+1. From the Intune for Education dashboard, click **Express Configuration**.
 2. Choose the group you want to add apps to.
 Then click **Next**.
 3. Choose one or more apps to deploy to your group.
 Then click **Next**.
 4. The apps will automatically be assigned to your group.
-Continue through Express Configuration.
+Continue through express configuration.

 ##  Assign apps to a single group
 Select a group and install one or more apps to the devices in that group.

-1. From the [Intune for Education dashboard](https://intuneeducation.portal.azure.com), click **Groups**.
+1. From the Intune for Education dashboard, click **Groups**.
 2. Choose the groups you want to deploy the apps to.
 3. Go to the task bar at the top and click **Apps** to see a list of available apps.
 4. Choose one or more apps to deploy to your group.